hainzuuu/Calculator-with-Unit-Conversions/README.md

 - **Error Handling**: Validations to prevent invalid inputs and ensure accurate conversions.

 ## About the Project
-This project was developed during my second year of college for the subject *Computer Programming 3* using C#.
+This project was developed in 2022 during my second year of college for the subject *Computer Programming 3* using C#.
 It was designed to help users quickly convert between metric and imperial units while performing calculations.

 ---